 Instructing an experienced commercial lease solicitor will generally save you time and legal costs due to streamlining.

-If you need highly experienced advice on any commercial lease, whether drafting, negotiating, reviewing, renewing ,assigning or subletting, whether as Landlord or tenant, get in touch for a discussion or quote.
+If you need highly experienced advice on any commercial lease, whether drafting, negotiating, reviewing, renewing ,assigning or subletting, whether as Landlord or tenant, in London, get in touch for a discussion or quote.

 We deal with many types of transactions, including but not limited to: